 Scottish Public Procurement

-The Scottish public sector spends over £11 billion each year on goods, works and services.
-These contracts vary in size, value, complexity, type of contract and geographical area across Scotland and as a result there could be a number of opportunities you could bid for.
+The Scottish public sector spends billions each year on goods, services and works.
+These contracts vary in size, value, complexity, type and geographical area and as a result there could be a number of opportunities you could bid for.

-As public sector procurement officers spend taxpayers money there are strict rules on how they can buy goods and services.
+As public sector buyers spend taxpayers money there are strict rules on how they can buy goods, services and works.
 These rules vary depending on the type and value of the contract.

 Scottish Public Sector Bodies